chef/chef-web-docs/content/chef_compliance_phase.md

 **New in Chef Infra Client 17.8**

-You can control the frequency of Compliance Phase scans with the `default['audit']['interval']`, which means that you can set Compliance Phase scans to happen at different times than Chef Infra Client runs.
+You can control the frequency of Compliance Phase scans with the `default['audit']['interval']`, which means that control the frequency that the Compliance Phase runs with a Chef Infra Client run.
 This helps you control the impact of compliance scans on system performance in business environments that require compliance scans less frequently than Chef Infra Client Runs.

 `default['audit']['interval']['enabled']`
 : Set to true to turn on interval runs.